Presentation of LCH in Children

 In multisystem LCH, the disease presents in multiple organs or body systems including bone, abdominal/gastrointestinal system (liver and spleen), lung, bone marrow, endocrine system, eye, CNS, skin, and lymph nodes.Bone and other organ systems

-LCH patients may present with multiple bone lesions as a single site (single-system multifocal bone) or bone lesions with other organ systems involved (multisystem including bone).
-A review of single-system multifocal bone and multisystem including bone patients treated on the Japanese LCH study (JLSG-02) found patients in the multisystem including bone group were more likely to have lesions in the temporal bone, mastoid/petrous bone, orbit, and zygomatic bone (CNS-risk).
-Patients with multisystem including bone had a higher incidence of diabetes insipidus, correlating with the higher frequency of lesions in the noted facial bones.
-There was no difference in the outcome to treatment, which is more intense in the JLSG-02 study compared with the LCH-II study.Abdominal/gastrointestinal system
+Patients with LCH may present with multiple bone lesions as a single site (single-system multifocal bone) or bone lesions with other organ systems involved (multisystem including bone).
+A review of patients with single-system multifocal bone presentation and patients with multisystem including bone presentation who were treated on the Japanese LCH study (JLSG-02) found that patients in the multisystem including bone group were more likely to have lesions in the temporal bone, mastoid/petrous bone, orbit, and zygomatic bone (CNS risk).
+Patients with multisystem including bone presentation had a higher incidence of diabetes insipidus, correlating with the higher frequency of lesions in the noted facial bones.
+There was no difference in the outcome of treatment, which was more intense in the JLSG-02 study than in the LCH-II study.Abdominal/gastrointestinal system

 One of the most serious complications of hepatic LCH is cholestasis and sclerosing cholangitis.
 This usually occurs months after initial presentation, but on occasion may be present at diagnosis.
 The median age of children with this form of hepatic LCH is 23 months.

 Seventy-five percent of children with sclerosing cholangitis will not respond to chemotherapy because the LCH is no longer active, but the fibrosis and sclerosis remain.
 Liver transplantation is the only alternate treatment when hepatic function worsens.
-In one series of 28 children undergoing liver transplantation, 78% survived and 29% had recurrence of LCH but only two cases of recurrent LCH occurred in the transplanted liver.
+In one series of 28 children undergoing liver transplantation, 78% survived and 29% had recurrence of LCH, but only two cases of recurrent LCH occurred in the transplanted liver, although other cases have been reported since the initial data was published.
+If at all possible, active LCH should be under control before transplant.
 The patients who undergo liver transplant for LCH may have a higher incidence of posttransplant lymphoproliferative disease.Spleen

 Massive splenomegaly may lead to cytopenias because of hypersplenism and may cause respiratory compromise.
-Splenectomy typically provides only transient relief of cytopenias, as increased liver size and reticuloendothelial activation results in peripheral blood cell sequestration and destruction.
+Splenectomy typically provides only transient relief of cytopenias, as increased liver size and reticuloendothelial activation result in peripheral blood cell sequestration and destruction.
 Although rare, LCH infiltration of the pancreas and kidneys has been reported.
-Splenectomy is only performed as a life-saving measure.Other gastrointestinal manifestations
+Splenectomy is performed only as a life-saving measure.Other gastrointestinal manifestations

-A few patients with diarrhea, hematochezia, perianal fistulas, or malabsorption have been reported.[19,20] Diagnosing gastrointestinal involvement with LCH is difficult because of patchy involvement.
+Patients with diarrhea, hematochezia, perianal fistulas, or malabsorption have been reported.[20,21] Diagnosing gastrointestinal involvement with LCH is difficult because of patchy involvement.
 Careful endoscopic examination including multiple biopsies is usually needed.Lung

 Pulmonary involvement is present in approximately 25% of children with multisystem low-risk and high-risk LCH.
 However, a multivariate analysis of pulmonary disease in multisystem LCH did not show pulmonary disease to be an independent prognostic factor, with a 5-year overall survival rate of 94% versus 96% for those with or without pulmonary involvement.Bone marrow

 Most patients with bone marrow involvement are young children who have diffuse disease in the liver, spleen, lymph nodes, and skin who present with significant thrombocytopenia and anemia with or without neutropenia.
 Others have only mild cytopenias and are found to have bone marrow involvement with LCH by sensitive immunohistochemical or flow cytometric analysis of the bone marrow.
-All of the bone marrow biopsy specimens (22 of 22 specimens) in one study had increased numbers of dysplasia of megakaryocytes, often with emperipolesis (active penetration by one cell into and through a larger cell).
+A high content of bone marrow macrophages can obscure LCH cells.
 Patients with LCH who are considered at very high risk sometimes present with hemophagocytosis involving the bone marrow.
-The cytokine milieu driving LCH is probably responsible for the epiphenomenon of macrophage activation.Endocrine system
+The cytokine milieu driving LCH is probably responsible for the epiphenomenon of macrophage activation, which in the most severe cases, present with typical manifestations of hemophagocytic lymphohistiocytosis including cytopenias and hyperferritinemia.Endocrine system

 CNS disease manifestations